kubernetes/website/docs/concepts/cluster-administration/cloud-providers.md

 be used when using OpenStack with Kubernetes.

 ## cloud.conf
-Kubernetes knows how to interact with OpenStack via the file cloud.conf.It is the file that will tell Kubernetes where are your credentials and OpenStack auth endpoint.
+Kubernetes knows how to interact with OpenStack via the file cloud.conf.
+It is the file that will provide Kubernetes with credentials and location for the OpenStack auth endpoint.
 You can create a cloud.conf file by specifying the following details in it

 ### Minimal configuration